The colder winter weather is working its way into your area and making your home unbearably cold.

-The quick and simple answer to why your home is so cold is because the wintery winds are getting inside.
+The quick and straightforward answer to why your home is so cold is because the wintery winds are getting inside.
 Now it’s time to determine how that unwanted guest is getting in.

 Leaky windows and doors could be allowing cold temperatures from the outside into your home.

 If you notice cold drafts coming from your windows, the best option is to cover them with plastic.
 Covering your windows can cut about 25 percent of heat loss in your home.
-You should also seal around the windows to ensure cold air doesn’t get in and your heated air isn’t escaping.
+It would help if you also sealed around the windows to ensure cold air doesn’t get in, and your heated air isn’t escaping.

 One of the biggest contributors to a cold and uncomfortable home is little to no insulation throughout the house.
 If you have traditional insulation, like cellulose or fiberglass, then it is not creating the necessary air seal to keep those cold temperatures out.